About Us

-It’s easy enough to say that we’re a disability charity, but what we really are is much more.
+It is easy enough to say that we’re a disability charity, but what we really are is much more.

 Equality Together is a local user-led organisation for disabled people, their carers and families.

-We’ve been here for over 40 years, starting from a grass roots movement of disabled volunteers who decided it was time to make a change.
+We have been here for over 40 years, starting from a grass roots movement of disabled volunteers who decided it was time to make a change.

 Our Vision, Mission and Values